OneCrazyCoder/MMOGamepadOverlay/README.md

     # Add "MouseLook" layer until another Command elsewhere removes it
     R3 = Add Layer MouseLook

-*If the same Layer is added when it is already active, that Layer is just moved to become the top layer instead of another copy of it being added!*
+*There can only be one of each named Layer active at once, so trying to add an active Layer again will simply move it to the top instead!*

 Layers are defined the same as [Scheme], with just the category name [Layer.LayerName] instead.
 So for the above example, you could add: